KyryloKuzyk/PrimeTween/README.md

 ```

 ### Cycles
 Animations and sequences can be repeated with the help of cycles.
-To apply cycles to an animation, pass the `int cycles = 1` and `CycleMode cycleMode` parameters to a `Tween.` method.
+To apply cycles to an animation, pass the `int cycles` and `CycleMode cycleMode` parameters to a `Tween.` method.
 Setting cycles to -1 will repeat the tween indefinitely.
 ```csharp
 Tween.PositionY(transform, endValue: 10, duration: 0.5f, cycles: 2, cycleMode: CycleMode.Yoyo);
 ```

 #### enum CycleMode
-- `Restart` (default): restarts the tween from the beginning.
+- Restart (default): restarts the tween from the beginning.
-- `Yoyo`: animates forth and back, like a yoyo.
+- Yoyo: animates forth and back, like a yoyo.
 Easing is normal on the backward cycle.
-- `Incremental`: at the end of a cycle increments `startValue` and `endValue` like this: `(startValue = endValue, endValue += deltaValue)`.
+- Incremental: at the end of a cycle increments `startValue` and `endValue`, like this: `(startValue = endValue, endValue += deltaValue)`.
 For example, if a tween moves position.x from 0 to 1, then after the first cycle, the tween will move the position.x from 1 to 2, and so on.
-- `Rewind`: rewinds the tween as if time was reversed.
+- Rewind: rewinds the tween as if time was reversed.
 Easing is reversed on the backward cycle.
 > Sequences don't support CycleMode and can't be played backward.

 #### void SetCycles(int cycles)